Chevrolet Citation: Racing

 The SCCA classified the X-11 in Showroom Stock B class.
 Bob McConnell drove a 1981 X-11 to SSB National Championships in 1982 and 1984.

 Reception

 The Chevrolet Citation was awarded Motor Trend Car of the Year for 1980.
 In 2009, the editorial staff of Car and Driver criticized the 1980 Motor Trend decision (alongside several other vehicle awards), citing poor build quality and mechanical reliability undeserving of such an award in hindsight.

 Car and Driver, along with several other car magazines of the time, were duped when GM lent them specially modified versions of the X-body vehicles in which heavy torque steer had been engineered out (torque steer was a handling trait common to X-platform vehicles).
 Patrick Bedard of Car and Driver said that they were completely surprised by this when they drove a production version some time later.
-Like the other X-body cars, the Citation was plagued by numerous reports of a tendency to lock the rear wheels upon braking, causing loss of control and crash.
+Like the other X-body cars, there were numerous reports of the Citation locking the rear wheels upon braking, causing loss of control and a crash.